margodegraaf/margodegraaf.github.io/README.md

 * Make your code understandable (Use short clear meaningful names)
 * Avoid global variables and objects
 * Local variables must be declared with the var keyword.
-* Stick to a strict coding style (Use www.jslint.com)
 * Allow for configuration (Make a configuration object, so maintenance will be easy and allow customization.)
 * Use === Comparison (The == comparison operator always converts (to matching types) before comparison.
 The === operator forces comparison of values and type.)
 * Eval() is evil.
 (The "eval" function gives us access to JavaScript's compiler.
 It's risky!)